The test methods used there apply to both railways and ships.

 CO, HF, HCl, HCN, NO2, and SO2.
 CO2 and HBr are also determined for railway applications.

-In addition to various emergency exits, auxiliary materials such as fire extinguishers, fire detectors or rescue hammers, the built-in materials are of course also of the utmost importance for preventive fire protection.
+In addition to various emergency exits, auxiliary materials such as fire extinguishers, fire detectors or rescue hammers, the built-in materials, as floor coverings, seats or sun protection, for example, are of course also of the utmost importance for preventive fire protection.